 The new document issued by a federal grand jury largely mirrors the first.
 It includes one count of conspiracy and seven counts of hazardous waste management crimes.
 The chief difference between the two is in the timeline of the events leading up to GES’ 2015 closure, as reporting by News-Graphic first pointed out.

-Each of the eight counts against Gravitt carry a maximum fine of $250,000 and a maximum prison sentence of five years.
+Each of the eight counts against Gravitt carries a maximum fine of $250,000 and a maximum prison sentence of five years.

 In an emailed statement, Gravitt told E-Scrap News he was not guilty and would “again defend our position.”

 He is set to appear in court on Nov.
 14.

 - Failed CRT businesses benefited from Creative’s demise

 - Lawsuit claims supplier misrepresented device quality